 18. Flip Flops

-If you know you’ll be in the car for hours before you reach your destination, we don’t blame you for going barefoot.
+If you know you’ll be in the car for hours before you reach your destination, I don’t blame you for going barefoot.
 But what if you make an unexpected photo or toilet stop?

 19. Lightweight Luggage